jainaman224/Algo_Ds_Notes/README.md

 ### 6. Create a new branch :bangbang:

 Whenever you are going to make contribution.
-Please create seperate branch using command and create your master branch clean (i.e. synced with remote branch)
+Please create seperate branch using command and keep your `master` branch clean (i.e. synced with remote branch).

 ```sh
 # It will create a new branch with name Branch_Name and switch to branch Folder_Name
 $ git checkout -b Folder_Name
 ```

-Create a seperate branch for change in different folder and try to use same name of branch as of folder.
+Create a seperate branch for contibution and try to use same name of branch as of folder.

 To switch to desired branch